harveyramer/harvey-ramer-blog/src/article/2020-01-06-3-high-quality-lessons-from-a-failed-startup.md

 title: 3 High-Quality Lessons from a Failed Startup
 date: 2020-01-06T21:26:17.194Z
 author: Harvey Ramer
+social_quote: Instead of collecting money, we had encouraging conversations with warm leads and ran too long on the slightest hint of interest they showed.
 description: >-
   In May of 2018, I joined a small team focused on a goal: removing the pain from a complex process involving multiple stakeholders.
 Despite the startup's failure, I learned three important lessons.